Profitable house of S. N. Mnatsakanova: History and description

 The house on Pushkinskaya Street between Budennovsky Avenue and Soborny Lane was built during 1911 — 1915 on the project of architects E. Gulin and S. Popilin in the modernist style.
 S. Poplin was a civil engineer, the member of the commission on the construction of the building of District court, public City Council in 1903 — 1913, participated in the telephone and technical commissions of the city.
-In two years after construction of the building "Profitable house of S.N.
-Mnatsakanov, head of the 20th century", in 1914, Semyon Vasilyevich Poplin on Pushkinskaya Street built the close profitable house on architecture the Profitable house Bostrikinykh (nowadays the building of Sberbank of Russia).

 During the pre-revolutionary period the structure "The profitable house of S.N.
 Mnatsakanova, head of the 20th century" had the address: Pushkinskaya (Kuznetskaya) St., 81.
 Till 1911 the building was estimated at 3 700 rubles, and in 1915 its assessment made 25 100 rubles.
 S.N.
 Mnatsakanova owned the building.
-Rod Mnatsakanovykh was known in a business community of aged Rostov.
-Several representatives of a sort were engaged in trade activity: A. M. and P.M.
-Mnatsakanova traded in groceries and wine; the trading house of successors of K. Mnatsakanov did business by groceries and braids.

 After 1917, this house, as well as many others, the fate of nationalization comprehended and in it, communal flats are placed.
 For years the house withered, collapsed, changing tentative fine shape.
-During the operation of the building, internal rooms underwent multiple plannings in connection with each new adaptation.
-Fillings window and doorways, a collar of intra domestic journey, a protection of balconies are replaced, entrances to rooms of the first floor in eastern and western parts of the southern facade of the building are arranged padding.